Cadan Murley

 Cadan Murley (born 31 July 1999) is an English professional rugby union player who plays as a wing for Premiership Rugby club Harlequins.

 Rugby career

 Club

 In January 2018 Murley made his club debut for Harlequins against Scarlets in the Anglo-Welsh Cup.
 He started in the Premiership final against Exeter Chiefs on 26 June 2021 as Harlequins won the game 40-38 in the highest scoring Premiership final ever.

+In April 2024, Murley scored in the Champions Cup as Harlequins won their first ever knockout game in the competition defeating Glasgow Warriors 28-24 at home in the Round of 16.

+In October 2024, Murley was named captain for Harlequins Premiership fixture against Exeter Chiefs in the absence of club captain Alex Dombrandt who had been called up to the England squad.
+He went on to score the final try in the fixture.
+In December 2024, he scored a hat-trick in their opening home fixture of the 2024–25 Champions Cup in a 56—19 win over the Stormers.
+In January 2025, he scored another try in 24–7 win over Glasgow Warriors to help secure a place in the knockout stages of the 2024–25 Champions Cup.
+In May 2025, he scored a hat-trick against Gloucester during a 38–19 victory in the Big Summer Kick Off fixture.